 Not a bad way to spend a day!

-Note: outdoor activities like the trails will close with severe heat advisories in the summer.
+Good to Know: Outdoor activities like the trails will close with severe heat advisories in the summer.

 19. Fly over the Strip in a Helicopter